wa5znu/kuzu/README.md

 ![](docs/dust.jpg)

-I got an very small board, an ESP32-C3 with 0.42 inch SSD1306 72x48 pixel display, the QWIC/Stemma type 4-pin connector, USB-C power/serial/programming, and
+I got a very small board, an ESP32-C3 with 0.42 inch SSD1306 72x48 pixel display, the QWIC/Stemma type 4-pin connector, USB-C power/serial/programming, and
 a Neopixel-like LED.
 They have them in RP2040 as well, and I have one of those on order.